tarodo/school-hack/README.md

 Scripts help Ivan hack his class school journal.
 Scripts only work from Django shell.

 ## Using
-Use your Django shell.
-Don't forget about imports, they are important.
+1. Open your Django shell by
+    ```
+    python manage.py shell
+    ```
+2. Copy full scripts' texts and paste them in the Django shell.
+3. Use all 3 available functions.

 ## fix_marks
 Fix bad marks to A grade of one schoolkid.